ljrnbg/zfs-previous-versions-macos/README.md

   After a successful restore, Finder opens the Downloads folder and selects the restored file.

 * **Self-contained Automator workflow**
-  The complete script can be embedded directly inside the `.workflow` file.
+  The complete script is embedded directly inside the `.workflow` file.
 No separate scripts or runtime dependencies are required.

 ---